 Call (888) 493-1629 to Discuss Your Factory Accident

 If you or a loved one has been hurt in a work accident, call the Houston factory accident lawyers at Arnold & Itkin.
 Our firm has the resources, experience, and tenacity to level the playing field between you and your employer.
 More importantly, we know how to fight for the amount that you need to survive—enough to pay for past and future medical care, provide for your family, and rebuild your life.

 It all starts with a phone call.
 Here's how it works: you'll request a time to speak with a lawyer in a free review of your case—you can either call us or send us a message through our simple form.
 Together, you and your attorney will go over your options and the best way forward.
 If we can help you, we'll cover the cost of your case from beginning to end; our clients never receive an invoice or a bill.
 You can afford the best representation.

 If you're ready to begin, we're ready to hear your story.
-Call (888) 493-1629 or use the short form below to have a lawyer go over your options with you.
+Call (888) 493-1629 or use the short form to have a lawyer go over your options with you.